scenarioo/scenarioo/docs/contribute/Building-the-Docker-Image.md

 Prerequisite: You need to have docker installed on your machine.
 On Ubuntu this can be done by running `sudo apt-get install docker.io`.

-1. You find the necessary Dockerfile in the directory [docker](https://github.com/scenarioo/scenarioo/tree/develop/docker).
+1. You find the necessary Dockerfile in the directory [docker](https://github.com/scenarioo/scenarioo/tree/develop/docker/scenarioo).
 2. Locate the scenarioo.war you want to deploy.
-For official docker image releases download the official released WAR from https://github.com/scenarioo/scenarioo/releases
+For official docker image releases download the official released WAR from https://github.com/scenarioo/scenarioo/releases or use the output of the release branch jenkins build (scenario-<version>.war with exact correct version number!
+Please check!)
 3. Put the `scenarioo.war` next to the Dockerfile into same directory and rename the WAR to `scenarioo.war` without version number.
 4. Open a bash and navigate to the directory which contains the files
 5. Now run the following command: